Island in the Sun (Harry Belafonte song): Background

 The song was one of two songs (the other song being "Lead Man Holler") written by Harry Belafonte and Irving Burgie for the 1957 film Island in the Sun, a film on racial tension and interracial romance.
 The song serves as the title song sung at the start of the film, which ends with Belafonte walking off to the humming of the song.
-Belafonte performed the song on The Ed Sullivan Show in June 9, 1957 to promote the film.
+Belafonte performed the song on The Ed Sullivan Show on June 9, 1957 to promote the film.
 It was also released as a single backed with "Cocoanut Woman" in May 1957; both songs charted, and "Island in the Sun" reached No. 30 on the Billboard's Best Sellers in Stores, and No. 42 on Top 100 Sides.

 In 2017, Belafonte released the album When Colors Come Together: The Legacy of Harry Belafonte for his 90th birthday with the intention of fostering racial harmony, which included a new version of "Island in the Sun" titled "When Colors Come Together (Our Island in the Sun)" performed by a multi-ethnic children choir.